metastatedev/smarter-contracts/liquidity/token/README.md

-This token standard is adopted from [here](https://github.com/OCamlPro/liquidity/blob/next/tests/others/token.liq).
+The majority of this token standard is adopted from [here](https://github.com/OCamlPro/liquidity/blob/next/tests/others/token.liq).
 A comparable Ethereum standard can be found [here](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).

+# Start a token system

+To start a token system, one first has to originate the token contract on the Tezos network.
+Then, accounts can be created and endowed with tokens.

+## Deploy the token contract

 To originate a token system, run: